CometKaren/CometKaren.github.io/README.md

   * Conducted iterative testing and refinement of Python scripts, auditing data quality and adjusting key input fields to enhance model accuracy and improve alignment with business requirements.

 *	Developed a comprehensive Vendor Ranking Model to support procurement decisions and vendor negotiations by integrating data from multiple sources, including the ERP system, finance department, and parent company rebate information.
 Designed a complex data model with flexible weighting of components, translating qualitative insights into quantitative measures to enable effective vendor comparison.
   * Integrated data from various sources, consolidating financial, operational, and rebate information to create a centralized dataset for vendor evaluation.
   * Utilized five distinct components in the ranking process, converting qualitative inputs into quantifiable metrics to ensure an objective comparison of vendors.
-  -*Designed a scalable and adaptable data model to rank vendors dynamically, providing branches with actionable insights for cost-effective procurement decisions and improved vendor negotiations.
+  * Designed a scalable and adaptable data model to rank vendors dynamically, providing branches with actionable insights for cost-effective procurement decisions and improved vendor negotiations.

 * Collaborated with cross-functional teams, including finance, operations, and IT, to evaluate and enhance business processes, aligning outcomes with strategic goals and fostering consensus among diverse stakeholders.
   * Partnered with team members across departments to uncover and address underlying business needs, ensuring solutions met the requirements of all stakeholders.